backand/todos-with-users/README.md

 #### Managing Signed-Up Users
 Back& provides an internal *users* object for your app users.
 You can see the users table in **Secturity & Auth --> Registered Users**.
-However, it is highly recommended to create a separate 'users' object to hold custom information, as we did in the database model JSON.
+However, it is highly recommended to keep the 'users' object of the app to hold custom information.
 Backand provides three predefined actions that synchronize the internal *users* object with your custom one.
 You can customize these actions according to your needs.
 These actions are defined in the bottom of the **Configuration** page: **Create**, **Update** and **Delete My App User**.
 Some additional actions are predefined here, for instance, **requestResetPassword** sends email to users who forgot their password.
 **NOTE:** If you give a different name for your 'users' object, or have different fields you wish to synchronize, you should modify these actions accordingly.
 **NOTE:** You can configure your own actions to perform on the *users* object in the **Configuration** page, or on any of the app database object, by selecting the object's name under **Objects** and clicking on the **Actions** tab.
 The actions can be triggered by database actions (hooks) or on demand, by calling the action's *Request Url* (presented when you test the action).
 Actions can send emails, execute transactional SQL scripts, and execute server-side JavaScript Code.